0xe/0xe.github.io/input/index.md

 I'm a software developer with about fifteen years of experience designing and building software systems.

-Currently, I'm working on implementing the JavaScript programming language to run on the JVM at [ServiceNow](https://www.servicenow.com).
+Currently, I'm working on implementing JavaScript on the JVM at [ServiceNow](https://www.servicenow.com).

 Previously, I've worked on implementing Oauth2 and SAML authorization protocols and API Gateways at [Concur](https://www.concur.com) (acquired by SAP) and [MoEngage](https://www.moengage.com).

-Even earlier, I've worked on building automation systems and schedulers at [Calm.io](https://www.nutanix.com/products/cloud-manager/self-service) (acquired by Nutanix).
+Even earlier, I've worked on building workflow engines, macro systems and schedulers at [Calm.io](https://www.nutanix.com/products/cloud-manager/self-service) (acquired by Nutanix).

 This page is mostly about my projects.